pattonsgirl/SU2021-CS2900/Projects/project2.md

         - ex.
 'Homework 1' and 'Homework 1 - Max Points' can go once 'hw1_score' is calculated

 ## Generate a Report

+Project report can be text from your code output that you format into your README, a separate text file (markdown would be nice), or, fanciest, play with generating a PDF.
+There's no score based on how you output, just that a report exists.

 1. For each homework and exam, output:
     - lowest score